A tractor-mounted real-time variable-rate nitrogen sensor

-The N-Sensor determines a nitrogen demand by measuring the crop’s light reflectance covering a total area of approximately 50m2.
+The N-Sensor determines the nitrogen demand by measuring the crop’s light reflectance covering a total area of approximately 50m2 / sec.
 Measurements are taken every second with the system designed to operate at normal working speeds and all bout widths.
-Sensing technology applied to agriculture is based on the typical light reflectance curve for vegetation.
-N-Sensor measures light reflectance at specific wave bands related to the crop’s chlorophyll content and biomass.
+Most sensing technology applied to agriculture is based on the typical light reflectance curve for vegetation (NDVI).
+N-Sensor measures light reflectance at specific wavebands related to the crop’s chlorophyll content and biomass.

 Following development coordinated by Yara’s Research and Development Centre, Hanninghof in Germany, the first N-Sensor (Classic) was introduced in 1999 for use on cereals.